Cloud-SPAN/prenomics02-command-line/index.md

 > ## Getting Started
 >
-> This lesson assumes no prior experience with the tools covered in the course.
+> This lesson assumes no prior experience with the tools covered in the module.
 > However, learners are expected to have some familiarity with biological concepts,
-> including the
-> concept of genomic variation within a population.
-Participants should bring their laptops and plan to participate actively.
+> including the concept of genomic variation within a population.
 >
-> This lesson is part of a course that uses data hosted on an Amazon Machine Instance (AMI).
-Course participants will be given
+> Participants should bring their laptops and plan to participate actively.
-> information on how
+>
-> to log-in to the AMI during the course.
-Information on preparing for the course is provided on the [Cloud-SPAN Genomics Course setup page](https://cloud-span.github.io/genomics01-intro/setup.html).
+> This lesson uses an Amazon Machine Instance (AMI).
+If you are attending a tutor-led workshop your AMI will be created for you and will be sent the log in information you will need for this lesson.
+If you are self-studying Prenomics, you will need to set up your own instance using our [Create Your Own AWS Instance module](https://cloud-span.github.io/create-aws-instance-0-overview/).

+Before starting this lesson, you should go through the [Files and Directories](https://cloud-span.github.io/prenomics01-file-directories/) lesson.
 {: .prereq}